karenetheridge/Dist-Zilla-Plugin-Test-Compile/README.md

 - `phase`: the phase for which to register prerequisites.
 Defaults to `test`.
 Setting this to a false value will disable prerequisite registration.
-- `skip`: a regex to skip compile test for modules matching it.
+- `skip`: a regex to skip compile test for __modules__ matching it.
 The match is done against the module name (`Foo::Bar`), not the file path (`lib/Foo/Bar.pm`).
 This option can be repeated to specify multiple regexes.
+- `file`: a filename to also test, in addition to any files found earlier.
+It will be tested as a module if it ends with `.pm` or `.PM`, and as a script otherwise.
+Module filenames should be relative to `lib`; others should be relative to the base of the repository.
+This option can be repeated to specify multiple additional files.
 - `fake_home`: a boolean to indicate whether to fake `$ENV{HOME}`.
 This may be needed if your module unilaterally creates stuff in the user's home directory: indeed, some cpantesters will smoke test your dist with a read-only home